 On a similar note, if you plan to put your laptop inside of a separate sleeve or case before putting it into your bag, make sure you consider that when looking at the laptop size limitations.
 If your additional protection is too bulky, it may not fit inside.

 By our definition, laptop bags are usually between 15 and 30L.
 Keep in mind, that 1) there are many exceptions to this “rule” and 2) there is no standard backpack liter measurement.
 One company’s 20L can be another company’s 15L.
 (Again, get it together, brands!).

 You may want a laptop bag that can hold your lunchbox, change of clothes, and go-to encyclopedia as well as your laptop.
-As we mentioned earlier, larger bags do tend to make for more versatile bags but can be a pain to carry around.
+As we mentioned earlier, larger capacities do tend to make for more versatile bags, but they can be a pain to carry around.

-Or you may want a laptop bag that will hold a laptop, a pen, and … nothing else.
-If that’s the case, you could probably even size down to an 8L bag (but that’s not for the faint of heart).
+Or, you may want a laptop bag that will hold a laptop, a pen, and nothing else.
+If that’s the case, you could probably even size down to an 8L bag.
 Smaller laptop bags tend to be easier to lug around and can work as lightweight daypacks when you want to carry a little more than your pockets allow.
-But, if you ever do need to haul your go-to encyclopedia to work … well, you can’t.
+But, if you ever do need to haul your go-to encyclopedia to work, you may run into problems.

 We probably don’t need to tell you that aesthetic is a key factor when it comes to choosing a laptop bag.
 You’ll likely use it frequently—maybe even daily—so you should love how it looks.
 Luckily, there are so many high-quality laptop bags that you should be able to find one that’s not only your style but also durable with thoughtful organization and adequate laptop protection.